US expands interview waivers for certain nonimmigrant Caribbean visa applicants

-US expands interview waivers for certain nonimmigrant Caribbean visa applicantsSunday, January 09, 2022
+US expands interview waivers for certain nonimmigrant Caribbean visa applicantsTuesday, January 11, 2022

 |

-The categories for the qualifying derivatives include Persons in Specialty Occupations (H-1B visas); Trainee or Special Education Visitors (H-3 visas); Intracompany Transferees (L visas); Individuals with Extraordinary Ability or Achievement (O visas); Athletes, Artists and Entertainers (P visas); and Participants in International Cultural Exchange Programs (Q visas).
+The categories for the qualifying derivatives include people in specialty occupations (H-1B visas); trainee or special education visitors (H-3 visas); intracompany transferees (L visas); individuals with extraordinary ability or achievement (O visas); athletes, artists, and entertainers (P visas); and participants in international cultural exchange programmes (Q visas).

-Additionally, US Secretary of State Antony Blinken has extended consular officers' current ability to waive the in-person interview, through December 31, 2022, for other categories of nonimmigrant visas: Temporary Agricultural and Non-agricultural Workers (H-2 visas); Students (F and M visas); and Student Exchange Visitors (Academic J visas).
+Additionally, US Secretary of State Antony Blinken has extended consular officers' current ability to waive the in-person interview, through to December 31, 2022, for other categories of nonimmigrant visas: temporary agricultural and non-agricultural workers (H-2 visas); students (F and M visas); and student exchange visitors (academic J visas).

-The State Department said that the COVID-19 pandemic resulted in “profound reductions” in the department's visa processing capacity and that it is taking these temporary steps “to further our commitment to safely and efficiently reduce visa wait times while maintaining national security as our priority.”
+The State Department said that the novel coronavirus pandemic resulted in “profound reductions” in the department's visa processing capacity, and that it is taking these temporary steps “to further our commitment to safely and efficiently reduce visa wait times while maintaining national security as our priority”.

 The State Department said it made its determination with the concurrence of its Department of Homeland Security partners.